-This course examines major works of ancient world literature from the classical period through the Renaissance.
+This course examines major works of ancient world literature from antiquity through the Renaissance.
 Students will be expected to write a minimum of 4,000 words.
 Students enrolled in ENGL 44 may access supplemental learning assistance by enrolling in ENGL 400, an open entry/open exit non-credit course.
 (C-ID ENGL140)